 If you are still unable to locate your ID number after checking these sources, you may substitute your Social Security number (in most cases).

-19. How do I accept, decline, or reduce my financial aid?
+19. Do I have to take all the loans offered to me?
+How do I accept, decline, or reduce my financial aid?

 - Access PRISM